federicotdn/wikiquote/README.md

 >>> wikiquote.quotes('José Saramago', lang='pt')[0]
 # 'Nem a juventude sabe o que pode, nem a velhice pode o que sabe.'
 ```

+Specifying an invalid language will result in an `UnsupportedLanguageException`.

 ## Tips
 Use `random.choice()` to select a random quote from an article: